California Asylum Rights (2026)

 What is this right?

-You can apply for asylum affirmatively (by filing with USCIS) or defensively (as a defense against deportation in immigration court).
-In most cases, you must apply within one year of arriving in the United States (the 1-year filing deadline).
-If an asylum officer finds a credible fear of persecution during a screening interview, your case will be referred to immigration court for a full hearing.
+You can apply affirmatively (filing with USCIS while not in removal proceedings) or defensively (as a defense in immigration court).
+In most cases, you must apply within one year of arrival in the United States.
+If you're in expedited removal at the border and tell an officer you fear returning, you go through a credible fear screening with an asylum officer; passing it sends your case to immigration court for a full hearing.

 When does it apply?